 By 1969, the Soviet space program was lagging behind NASA despite its early successes.
 Just as America once feared failure would be seen as indicative of capitalism’s flaws, the Soviet communist model was beginning to seem like it wasn’t up for such a daunting technological task.
 While America was rushing to meet Kennedy’s deadline, the Soviets were rushing to keep pace.
 In 1967, that rush spelled disaster for Cosmonaut Vladimir Komarov, as his Soyuz 1 capsule came apart during re-entry.

 Even worse for the Soviets, Komarov was heard cursing out his Soviet leadership over the radio as the capsule burned around him.
-Days prior, Soviet hero and backup for the mission Yuri Gagarin had demanded to fly in Komarov’s place, knowing the mission was destined for failure and hoping to give his life in order to save Komarov’s.
-The Soyuz 1 disaster was a national embarrassment, and as Apollo 11 lifted off, the Soviets were hoping a similar fate would befall the crew onboard, giving Luna 15 the chance it needed to steal Apollo’s thunder.
+(Days prior, Soviet hero and backup for the mission Yuri Gagarin had demanded to fly in Komarov’s place, knowing the mission was destined for failure and hoping to give his life in order to save Komarov’s.)
+The Soyuz 1 disaster was a national embarrassment, and as Apollo 11 lifted off, the Soviets were hoping a similar fate would befall the American crew, giving Luna 15 the chance it needed to steal Apollo’s thunder.

 The whole world knew about Apollo 11, but Luna 15 was still shrouded in secrecy as it made its way to the moon.
 The Soviet Union often only announced launches after the fact and only if they were successful, so while NASA knew there had been a launch and that there was a Soviet probe in orbit around the moon, they weren’t sure what that could mean for Apollo 11.
 Armstrong would go on to say that he “did not know about Luna 15 or its goal,” in an interview he gave in 2009.